Demi-urge/menace_sandbox/docs/upgrade_notes.md

 ## Stripe per-bot keys removed

 Legacy per-bot Stripe secret and public keys have been retired.
-Bots now route charges and balance lookups through `stripe_billing_router`, which loads a single set of API keys and maps bots to products and prices via the hierarchical `ROUTING_MAP`.
+Bots now route charges, customer creation and balance lookups exclusively through `stripe_billing_router`, which loads a single set of API keys and maps bots to products and prices via the hierarchical `ROUTING_MAP`.
 Remove any `STRIPE_*` entries from existing `.env` files or vault records and configure routes in `stripe_billing_router.py` instead.
+Stripe keys or billing logic outside the router are no longer supported.

 ## vector_service API